MateuszNaKodach/DDD.EventSourcing.Java.Flights/README.md

  - I've introduced FlightCourse - as flight which have departure date and time.
 It contains flightId + departureAt.
  - ScheduleFlightCourses command accepts fromDate and toDate parameters.
 It's a range in which I want to schedule flights.
 It's similar to like it really works (you cannot buy ticket in advance for flight in 10 years).
 This assumption is enabler for FlightCourse concept.
  - I was focused on business logic and application do not have things like failre recovery / timeouts / retries / inbox and outbox / logging / observability etc. It's not production ready.
  - Domain logic is almost pure functional.
-Business Logic is implemented in functions like `(pastEvents, commands) -> newCommands` I've used Exceptions instead of monads like Eithers.
+Business Logic is implemented in functions like `(pastEvents, command) -> newEvents` I've used Exceptions instead of monads like Eithers.
 It's easier to deal with it in ValueObjects instead of processing functional pipeline.
 I also used Event Sourcing as persistence mechanism, for faster development witch such functional approach.
 I don't care about storage entities.
  - Requirment with no saving applied discount criteria for selected tenant group was very specific.
 I think in most cases such differences may take palce in business logic.
 If then best option would be to enable/disable event handlers based on Tenant group.

 ### Possible improvements